mino-ali/Redmi-Note-12-Pro-Bootloader-Unlock/README.md

 --------------------------------------------------------------------------------
 * DEVICE COMPATIBILITY & LIABILITY WARNING:
-  With a few modifications, this exploit workflow can work on any Xiaomi MediaTek (MTK) device.
-HOWEVER, this repository is made for and ONLY TESTED on "ruby" (Redmi Note 12 Pro / Pro+ / Discovery 5G).
-DO NOT attempt to use it with any other device!
-Otherwise, the author of this tool is NOT responsible for any damage, bricked devices, or hardware issues caused by misuse of it.
+  With a few modifications, this exploit workflow can work on any Xiaomi MediaTek (MTK) device. however, this repository is made for and only tested on "ruby" (Redmi Note 12 Pro / Pro+ / Discovery 5G). do not attempt to use it with any other device!
+Otherwise, the author of this tool is not responsible for any damage, bricked devices, or hardware issues caused by misuse of it.
 Proceed entirely at your own risk!
-* DATA LOSS: Unlocking the bootloader performs a full factory reset.
-ALL photos, apps, files, messages, and settings will be permanently wiped.
+* DATA LOSS: Unlocking the bootloader performs a full factory reset. all photos, apps, files, messages, and settings will be permanently wiped.
 Back up your important files to your computer or cloud before proceeding!
 * BATTERY: Charge your device to at least 50% before starting.
 Never unplug the